titasde14/projects/tensorflow/CycleGAN/README.md

 Both code and blog received mention on original project homepage over [here](https://junyanz.github.io/CycleGAN/)

-### CycleGAN model

-CycleGAN model can be summarized in the following image.
-For full details about implementation and understanding CycleGAN you can read the tutorial at this [link](https://hardikbansal.github.io/CycleGANBlog/)

 <p align="center">
 <img src="images/model.jpg" alt="Model" width="80%" />
 </p>